wm97artsociety/firebasecryptomarket/README.md

 # firebasecryptomarket

-perfect software ready to sell
+perfect software ready for selling

 update the marketplace admin wallet to sell and the tax wallet